storj/ipfs-index-provider/README.md

 `PROVIDER_IDENTITY_PEER_ID` can be set optionally to preserve the node identity between runs.
 The current peer ID can be found under `Identity.PeerID` in the config file.

 `PROVIDER_IDENTITY_PRIVATE_KEY` must be set if `PROVIDER_IDENTITY_PEER_ID` is set, and the provided private key must match the peer ID.
 The current private key can be found under `Identity.PrivKey` in the config file.
-The provided private key must be properly escaped for the `sed` tool, i.e. it must be wrapped with quotation marks and slashes must be escaped with backslashes.

 `PROVIDER_DIRECT_ANNOUNCE_URLS` must be set to the list of ingest HTTP URLs of IPNI indexers to directly announce for new advertisements.